 For Goodman, "good conservatism" meant the conviction to give up everything to conserve community bonds.
 "Phony conservatives" are those who are more concerned with vested interests than the community.
 Edmunde Burke was a good conservative, because he acted to preserve the American community.
 Coleridge also was, because he argued that the property expropriated by Henry VIII should have been consigned to other moral and cultural institutions, and because he argued that villages which did not take part in national trade were still important.
-Other good conservatives included Lord Acton, George Washington and the other chief leaders of the American Revolution, and Danton and other early pre-Jacobin leaders of the French Revolution (Goodman 1970: 192-193, 195).
+Other good conservatives included Lord Acton, George Washington and the other chief leaders of the Ameriin hand & begin [with] the deracinated ...
+(Bartlett 1991: 198-199).